WBOR-91-1-FM/wbor-scripts/README.md

 # wbor-spinitron-scripts

+## `automation-stream`

+See folder `README`.

-## validate_new
+## `spinitron/validate_new.py`

-Checks a list of spins' release year against the year it was spun during, returning spin objects whose spin year doesn't match the song's release year.
+Checks the release year for a list of Spinitron "spins" against the year it was played, returning spin objects whose spin year doesn't match the song's release year.
+In such case, the song may not be a "new release".

 Run with `python3 validate_new.py`.
 Expects `input.csv` in the same directory as the script.

 ### `input.csv`

-[Generate a report](https://spinitron.com/m/spin/chart) on Spinitron's site.
-For this script, I like to filter by "New Release: Yes" and then expand to the past few years.
-Choose "Export/email" and select the following fields:
+To use `validate_new.py`, you need a CSV export of your station's spins from Spinitron.
+You can [generate a report](https://spinitron.com/m/spin/chart) on Spinitron's site.
+For this script, I filter by `'New Release: Yes'` and then expand to the past few years.
+Choose `'Export/email'` and select the following fields:

 Required: